 24/7 Customer Support

-The final feature that we’ll highlight for these enterprise video streaming solutions is customer support.
-Live streaming is a technical process.
+The final feature that we’ll highlight here for enterprise video streaming solutions is customer support.
+As you likely know, live streaming is a technical process.
 If problems arise and you are not able to identify and fix in-house, you need fast access to outside help.
 24/7 support can be crucial in moments of technical or delivery issues.
 This is especially true if your business doesn’t have an in-house, 24/7 tech department.

 Brightcove – Brightcove offers support at four levels.
 Basic (Silver) support includes email during business hours.
 Response time is 2 hours for urgent issues.
 For an additional fee, Gold support includes phone and live chat.
 For this plan, response time is 30 minutes.
 Platinum support offers 15 min response time for urgent issues.